 Employers who provide less favourable redundancy terms to fixed-term employees must therefore be able to justify objectively their policy.
 The argument by an employer that there is a need to save costs is insufficient.

-From 6 April 2013 where an employer proposes to dismiss 20 or more employees (within a 90 day period) who are on fixed-term contracts which have reached their agreed termination point then there are no collective redundancy consultation obligations.
+From 6 April 2013 where an employer proposes to dismiss 20 or more employees (within a 90-day period) who are on fixed-term contracts which have reached their agreed termination point then there are no collective redundancy consultation obligations.
 However fixed-term employees dismissed before the expiry of the period may trigger collective consultation.
-For more information see the related Q&A Should employers count employees whose fixed-term contracts are coming to an end for the purposes of collective redundancy consultation?

 If there is no provision for early termination under the fixed-term contract, compensation for loss of remuneration for the rest of the fixed-term period may be payable as well.

-This all seems perplexing when it can be argued that by definition a fixed-term employee has no expectation of continuing employment anyway.
-X v SOS for Education and Skills (unreported, ET/ 2304973/04 8 September 2005) provides a good example of how the law is applied in this area.
+This all seems perplexing when it can be argued that, by definition, a fixed-term employee has no expectation of continuing employment anyway.
+The case X v SOS for Education and Skills (2005) shows how the law is applied.

 The expiry of a fixed-term contract is a redundancy in many cases.
-Employers do not have to count employees on expiring fixed-term contracts for the purposes of a collective redundancy consultation.
-It is only those employees on fixed-term contracts which have reached their agreed termination point that are entirely excluded when considering whether collective redundancy consultation obligations apply.
+Employers do not have to count employees on expiring fixed-term contracts for the purposes of a collective redundancy consultation but it is only those employees on fixed-term contracts which have reached their agreed termination point that are entirely excluded when considering whether collective redundancy consultation obligations apply.